 - Right at the entrance of the North Fork area is the cute town of Polebridge.
 This town is home to the Polebridge Mercantile, which has been open for 106 years…crazy!
 The mercantile is part store, coffee shop, bakery, and pizzeria.
 But they are probably most famous for an insanely delicious pastry called a Huckleberry bear claw.

 These pastries are loaded with huckleberry (and we think some sort of cheese?), shaped like a bear claw, and are drizzled with a sauce and strudel on top.
 These are crazy delicious and are a MUST EAT item while near Glacier!

-- We highly recommend taking your bear claw to Bowman Lake, which is a gorgeous, large lake surrounded by mountains.
+- If you have a reservation for North Fork Road, we highly recommend taking your bear claw to Bowman Lake, which is a gorgeous, large lake surrounded by mountains.
 It’s about a 35 minute drive from Polebridge and requires more driving on dirt roads, but it makes an epic spot to picnic with your bear claws (notice we said claws, not claw, because you’ll definitely want more than one!)